Get a free, no obligation personal loan quote with rates as low as 9.90%

-Subprime mortgages are available to low credit borrowers with a financial profile that may not be acceptable for standard mortgages.
-But what exactly is a subprime mortgage, and is it something you may want to consider if you’re unable to get approved for a regular mortgage?
+What exactly is a subprime mortgage, and is it something you may want to consider if you’re unable to get approved for a regular mortgage because of poor credit or unhealthy financial profile?

 What Is A Subprime Mortgage?

-Subprime mortgages are issued by mortgage providers known as “B Lenders” who specialize in home loan products geared towards borrowers with lower credit scores or who may be unable to secure a regular mortgage from “A Lenders,” such as traditional banks and credit unions.
+Subprime mortgages are issued by mortgage providers known as “B Lenders”.
+These lenders specialize in home loan products for borrowers with lower credit scores or those who may be unable to secure a mortgage from “A Lenders,” like traditional banks and credit unions.

 In Canada, subprime mortgages are relatively easy to get.
 Working with a mortgage broker is an ideal way to get connected to a B Lender to acquire a subprime mortgage to help finance a home purchase.
 Brokers work with a wide network of lenders, many of which work specifically with subprime borrowers.